-All of our drug candidates have arisen from our research activities or those of our collaborators, and are in the development stage.
+Our drug candidates have resulted from our research activities or that of our collaborators and are in the development stage.
 As a result, we commit significant resources to our research and development activities and anticipate continuing to do so for the near future.
-To date, none of our drug candidates have received regulatory approval for marketing in the U.S. by the FDA or by any applicable agencies in other countries.
-We are also developing a broad pipeline of clinical candidates for next generation biologics and novel oncology therapeutics in a number of orphan disease indications.
-Though we hold a broad patent portfolio, the focus of our internal development efforts is currently limited to research and development of our lead product candidate XBIO-101 and lead proprietary technology PolyXen because of capital constraints.
+To date, none of our drug candidates have received regulatory marketing authorization in the U.S. by the FDA nor in any other territories by any applicable agencies.
+Although we hold a broad patent portfolio, because of capital constraints the focus of our internal development efforts is currently limited to research and development of our lead product candidate XBIO-101.

-We, directly or indirectly, through our wholly-owned subsidiary, Xenetic U.K., and its wholly-owned subsidiaries, Lipoxen, Xenetic Technologies, Inc. and SymbioTec, GmbH, own various U.S. federal trademark registrations and applications, and unregistered trademarks and service marks, including but not limited to Virexxa, OncoHist, PolyXen, ErepoXen, ImuXen, and PulmoXen.
-Altogether, we, directly or indirectly, hold more than 200 patents with 40 in the United States and an additional 161 international patents, and we have approximately 100 pending patent applications worldwide.
+We were incorporated under the laws of the State of Nevada in August 2011.
+We, directly or indirectly, through our wholly-owned subsidiary, Xenetic U.K., and its wholly-owned subsidiaries, Lipoxen, Xenetic Technologies, Inc. and SymbioTec, GmbH, own various U.S. federal trademark registrations and applications, and unregistered trademarks and service marks, including but not limited to Virexxa®, OncoHistTM, PolyXenTM, ErepoXenTM, ImuXenTM, and PulmoXenTM.